3D Ephemeris Chart

 Step 1: Download a list of all the asteroid names and codes by right-clicking here and selecting Save Link As and save the list to the following location:

-Step 2: Open the text file and locate the required asteroid, noting its code in the first column.
+Step 2: Open the text file and search for the required asteroid, noting its code in the first column.

 Step 3: Download the specific file for that asteroid from here.
 The folder you need to open depends on the code of the asteroid.
 For example, if you wish to import asteroid 020469 drop the first number of the code and locate folder ast20 (another example: codes beginning in ‘000’ are located in folder ast0).

-Before continuing, you will need to use My Computer to go to the Optuma program folder (listed above) and create a sub-folder using the same name as the folder from the FTP site the ephemeris file is located (ast0 for example).
+Before continuing, you will need to use Windows Files Explorer to go to the C:/Program Files/Optuma folder and create a sub-folder using the same name as the folder from the FTP site the ephemeris file is located (ast20 for example).

 Once the sub-folder has been created go back to the ephemeris FTP site, locate the file (e.g. se20469s.se1) right-click on it to Save Link As.
 Save the file in the sub-folder you created.